-Willem van Aelst was born in the Netherlands in the spring of 1627 and died in 1683.
-He was a Dutch painter who specialized in still-life paintings mostly of flowers and game.
-He was taught under his uncle, Evert van Aelst, who also favored still-life subject matter.
-At the age of 16 he became a master of the Guild of Saint Luke in Delft, South Holland.
-Eventually he moved to France for four years and then traveled to Florence, Italy to pursue a career as a court painter for Ferdinando II de' Medici, grand duke of Tuscany.
-Around the age of 30, he moved back to his homeland and setteled in Amsterdam, which is where he died in 1683.
+Willem van Aelst was born in the Netherlands in 1627 and died in 1683.
+He was a Dutch painter who represented considerable authority in still-life paintings for most blossoms and plays.
+He was educated under his uncle, Evert van Aelst, who additionally preferred still-life topics.
+At 16 years old, he turned into Saint Luke's Guild's expert in Delft, South Holland.
+Ultimately, he moved to France for a very long time.
+He, at that point, went to Florence, Italy, to seek after a vocation as a court painter for Ferdinando II de' Medici, fantastic duke of Tuscany.
+Around 30, he moved back to his country and got comfortable in Amsterdam, where he kicked the bucket in 1683.